 Given the historically low interest rate environment in the U.S., risks associated with rising interest rates are heightened.
-Recent and potential future changes in government policy that could affect interest rates and current conditions may result in a rise in interest rates, which in turn may result in a decline in the value of investments held by the Fund.
+Recently, the Federal Reserve has been raising interest rates from historically low levels.
+The Federal Reserve's aggressive increases to the federal funds rate may present a greater risk than has historically been the case due to the previous prolonged period of low interest rates and the market's reaction to the Federal Reserve's initiatives.
+Furthermore, there is no way of predicting or knowing when, or if, the Federal Reserve may enact cuts to the federal funds rate.
 The negative impact on fixed income securities from any interest rate increases could be swift and significant.
 The magnitude of the increase or decline will often be greater for longer term debt securities than shorter term debt securities.
 It is also possible that the issuer of a debt security will not be able to make interest and principal payments when due.